 Take PACKRAT Seriously

-Created by the Physician Assistant Education Association (PAEA), the Physician Assistant Clinical Knowledge Rating Assessment Tool (PACKRAT) is a 225-question, multiple-choice examination that allows for student self-assessment and program evaluation and is similar in style and architecture to the PANCE.
+Created by the Physician Assistant Education Association (PAEA), the Physician Assistant Clinical Knowledge Rating Assessment Tool (PACKRAT) is a 225-question, multiple-choice examination that allows for student self-assessment and program evaluation, and is similar in style and architecture to the PANCE.
 Created by PA educators and exam experts specifically for PA programs, the PAEA claims that some 90% of PA programs nationwide use the PACKRAT.
 Schools typically administer the test twice — once before and once after clinical rotations.

 While student performance on the PACKRAT has been strongly correlated with PANCE pass/fail performance across numerous studies, those studies are typically aimed at educators and administrators rather than PA students.
 Different programs use the PACKRAT in different ways and for different purposes — for example, to assess the effectiveness of a program’s didactic and clinical portions.
-As a consequence, PA students may not consider their performance on the PACKRAT as an indicator of whether or not they are prepared for the PANCE.
+Consequently, PA students may not consider their performance on the PACKRAT as an indicator of whether or not they are prepared for the PANCE.

 Developed with busy clinicians in mind, NEJM Knowledge+ Family Medicine Board Review’s adaptive learning program helps PAs meet certification maintenance requirements by providing the ability to earn up to 20 self-assessment CME credits, up to 296 AMA PRA Category 1 Credits™, prepare for board exams with Physician Assistant Exam Review, and refresh and retain the broad body of general medical knowledge you learned in your training.